PhuongUyenLu/Solar-PV-Shading-Detection-and-Automatic-Reconfiguration-System/README.md

 ### 🌡️ Cooling System
 - 2 fans used as cooling load
 - Separate microcontroller for fan control
-- DHT11 temperature sensor
+- DHT11 temperature sensor for temperature monitoring
+- OLED display used to show real-time temperature and fan ON/OFF status
-- Fans automatically turn on when temperature exceeds 26°C
+- Fans automatically turn ON when temperature exceeds **26°C**

+### ⚡ Fan Control Circuit
+- 12V fans powered directly from the battery supply
+- IRLZ44N MOSFET used as an electronic switch to control fan ON/OFF
+- Allows the microcontroller to safely control higher current loads
+- Flyback diode placed across the fan to suppress voltage spikes
+- Prevents back-EMF from the fan, protecting the microcontroller and avoiding unexpected resets

 ### ☀️ Testing Setup
 - Artificial light sources used to simulate sunlight